Ridge Wallet Review

 - Made with metal, not leather, so they’ll hold up after years of daily use

-- Built-in RFID blockers protect your banking and other personal information from RFID skimmers who can steal your credit card info right out of your pocket
+- Built-in RFID2 blockers protect your banking and other personal information from RFID skimmers who can steal your credit card info right out of your pocket

 - Lots of color and patterns options, including a rad burnt titanium finish that you’ve got to see!